-In June of 2015, the Supreme Court ruled 6–3 in King v.
-Burwell, a landmark ACA case.
-The ruling, in favor of the defendant, ensures that residents in all 50 states are eligible for health insurance subsidies.
+The Supreme Court ruled 6–3 in King v.
+Burwell, a landmark ACA case, ensuring that residents in all 50 states are eligible for health insurance subsidies.
 The decision ensures that 6.4 million Americans in the 34 states that utilize the federal marketplace will continue to receive financial assistance to make health coverage affordable.
 View the ADA press release.

 The ACA has greatly reduced the number of uninsured Americans and has improved the affordability of insurance for millions.
 However, more education is needed so people fully understand the benefits and requirements under the law.